Dpikachu1/stockbot/README.md

-# Intro - what is StockBot?
+# Intro - What is StockBot?
 StockBot is a service that tracks the stock level of products on supported websites.
 Users can interact with the bot through Discord and track any given product on Newegg, BestBuy, CanadaComputers, MemoryExpress and Amazon.